Banco Chinchorro: Geography

 The natural vegetation of the islands is largely mangrove near the shore shading into open woodland more than 20 to 30 m from the shore.
-There is an American crocodile reserve on the southernmost (and biggest) island.
+There is a crocodile reserve on the southernmost (and biggest) island.
+The crocodiles were once thought to be American crocodiles, but it is now believed they are a unique species.
 The islands (in common with many isolated tropical islands) are thickly populated with small crabs, which are tame and can be trodden on inadvertently by visitors.

 Some of the islands are inhabited by fishermen, who live in stilt houses about 60 to 100 m offshore to circumvent local regulations forbidding private construction.

 Shipwrecks

 The reef is home to at least nine shipwrecks, including two Spanish Galleons.
 The names of the known wrecked ships are: SS Caldera, SS Escasell, SS Far Star, SS Ginger Screw, SS Glen View, SS Penelopez, SS San Andreas, and SS Tropic.
 There is also a large ferry from Cozumel that washed up on Chinchorro during Hurricane Wilma.